geolr/rumau_docs_public/shell_linux.md

 `ls -b` to get the listing with octal notation e.g. \305 instead of Å (my guess)

+## null-terminated filenames

+`/` is not allowe in filename as separator for directories

+`\0` NUL byte cannot appear in filenames.

+Other characters are legal!
+Like spaces, tabs, newlines etc.

+Tools may use space or so to seperate files, which causes problems once a filename has a space.

+`find . -print0` can output the files seperated by NUL byte (not visible, not printable, just a control byte, ...)

+`xargs -0` can receive those and do something with it.

 # ls

 Oldest in the bottom: `ls -lt`